-Introduction •
+Introduction

-In recent years, there has been increased interest in achieving full inclusion of young children with disabilities in early care and education programs, including child care.
-Although there are considerable challenges, new laws and guidance from the federal government and national advocacy and membership organizations provide an exciting opportunity to address this critical issue with renewed vigor.
-This resource is intended to support child care administrators, IDEA Part C and Part B 619 Coordinators, early childhood advocates, and other relevant stakeholders in leveraging this new opportunity.
+In the last ten years, there has been increased interest in achieving full inclusion of young children with disabilities in early care and education programs, including child care.
+Although there are considerable challenges, laws and guidance from the federal government and national advocacy and membership organizations provided an exciting opportunity to address this critical issue with renewed vigor.
+This resource was originally released September 2017 to support child care administrators, IDEA Part C and Part B 619 Coordinators, early childhood advocates, and other relevant stakeholders in leveraging the increased focus on inclusion in the next Child Care and Development Fund (CCDF) plan process at the time.
+Since then many states have utilized the subsequent CCDF state plans and leveraged existing infrastructure to improve the supply and quality of child care for children with disabilities.
+Unfortunately though, the latest report using CCDF administrative data suggests that the percent of children receiving CCDF reported to have a disability was still low compared to several data points.1 So while children with disabilities are being prioritized, there is still work to be done to build more inclusive state child care systems.

 Read on for a brief overview of inclusion, requirements for inclusion in child care programs specifically, examples of state-level policies and practices that may improve the quality and supply of inclusive child care environments, and ideas for taking action to further full inclusion in child care.